 Stir well to combine.
 You can make it more thick or thin by changing the ratio of sauce to beer.

 Check each piece using a quick reading thermometer such as a Thermapen to make sure a safe temperature of 165°F has been obtained.

 Serve with extra beer barbecue sauce for dipping if you like.

-- Use any kind of beer you like.. the cheap stuff will work perfectly.
-I always use Shiner Bock when I use beer in recipes and it works great.
+Use any kind of beer you like.. the cheap stuff will work perfectly.
+I usually use Shiner Bock when I use beer in recipes and it works great.